 Best cameras for low light photography in 2024

-The best cameras for low light photography are an essential if you like to shoot at nighttime, in poorly-lit areas or if you're an astrophotographer.
-As the sun is setting earlier and earlier, now is a great time to invest in one of these cameras, not least because there are plenty of Black Friday deals to be found.
-Currently, the Sony A7R V is $500 off at Amazon.
+The best cameras for low-light photography are essential if you like to shoot at nighttime, in poorly lit areas, or if you're an astrophotographer.
+As the sun is setting earlier and earlier, now is a great time to invest in one of these cameras.
+There are still several deals following the Black Friday sales, such as getting the Sony A7R V for $500 off.

-Our team of expert reviewers has spent time testing a range of the best low-light cameras on the market, including top brands like Sony, Nikon, Canon, Panasonic and Fujifilm.
+Our expert reviewers have spent time testing a range of the best low-light cameras on the market, including top brands like Sony, Nikon, Canon, Panasonic and Fujifilm.
 In this guide, you'll find cameras covering a range of budgets, from high-end to more affordable cameras for beginners and enthusiasts.

 For keen astrophotographers, coupling one of these cameras with one of the best lenses for astrophotography will allow you to take incredible images of the night sky.
 You might also find our round-up of the best cameras for astrophotography helpful.